Slavic migrations to the Balkans: Migration routes (archaeology)

 The region north of Sava river was in the 6th century settled from the Western Middle Danube area, and then in the 7th century another group of Slavs with pottery made on a tournette settled the Sava river region (including Dalmatia and other parts of Western Balkans).
 Based on archaeological and linguistical evidence (as Slovene language has many dialects and both South Slavic and West Slavic influences; and Slavic toponym and onomastics of Eastern Alps), the Ljubljana Gap could be considered as a crossroad of different tribal movements (mainly of Prague-Korchak culture), of at least two migrations, first after 500 AD and second before 700 AD.

 The distribution of the cremation burials and archaic Prague-pottery associated with the early Slavs shows higher density at the periphery, especially western, of the Avar Khaganate in the Middle Danube region.
 In the central-eastern part of the Carpathian Basin, the early Slavic and Avar settlements were separated by the Devil's Dykes (limes sarmaticus).
 Avars also constructed a new dyke system in eastern Transylvania against the Slavs, but considering the amount of Slavic cultural remains in the Transylvanian Basin, that dyke didn't manage to serve its purpose.
 The grave artifacts of the Slavic community and its tribal leaders of Nușfalău-Someșeni group in northwestern Romania showed close relations with the Avars.
 That community was identified by scholars with the West Slavs, White Croats and most probably East Slavs in general.
-A mid-6th century graves with prestigious artefacts found at Regensburg-Grossprüfening in Bavaria indicate resettlement of an elite Pannonian-Middle Danubian Slavic military group running away from the Avar expansion in the western part of the Carpathian Basin.
+A mid-6th century graves with prestigious artefacts found at Regensburg-Grossprüfening in Bavaria Slavica indicate resettlement of an elite Pannonian-Middle Danubian Slavic military group running away from the Avar expansion in the western part of the Carpathian Basin.
 Hans Losert also related the finding with a cremation cemetery at Enns near Linz in Upper Austria.
 The territory of Upper and Lower Austria was settled by Slavs of Prague-Korchak culture (with some additional migrations from the north, and Carantania), who were steadily assimilated by the Bavarians.
-In the southern Carpathian Basin developed Bijelo Brdo culture around the mid-10th century when arrived the Hungarians.
+In the southern Carpathian Basin Bijelo Brdo culture developed around the mid-10th century when the Hungarians arrived.